fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 ```

 #### Response Attributes
-The response is a list of objects representing the submission summaries, each with the following attributes:
+The response is a list of dicts representing the submission summaries, each with the following attributes:

 - `submission_id`: (integer) the submission ID of the summary
 - `certifier`: (string) name of the submission certifier